Estadio GNP Seguros: Notable concerts

 Madonna was the first act to perform at the venue for her first visit to Mexico with The Girlie Show on 10, 12 and 13 November 1993, when it was still called the Autódromo Hermanos Rodríguez.
 British alternative rock band Coldplay performed at the stadium on 3, 4, 6, and 7 April 2022.
 These four shows made the band the first international group in history to perform four shows on a single tour, as well as the biggest attendance in the stadium's history for an English speaking act, with 259,591 spectators.

 During his farewell tour, Puerto Rican rapper Daddy Yankee performed five shows on 29 and 30 November, 2, 3, and 4 December 2022, with 322,028 attendees overall.
 He became the first act to achieve five consecutive nights and the biggest attendance gathered at the venue.
-American singer Taylor Swift performed four consecutive shows on the 24, 25, 26 and 27 of August 2023 as part of The Eras Tour, making her the first female artist to ever schedule four shows in a single tour at the stadium.
+American singer Taylor Swift performed four consecutive shows on the 24, 25, 26 and 27 August 2023 as part of The Eras Tour, making her the first female artist to ever schedule four shows in a single tour at the stadium.

 Mexican group RBD became the act with the most shows performed at the venue, with a six total show run during their reunion tour on 30 November, 1, 2, 3, 16 and 17 December 2023.
 Colombian singer Shakira performed seven consecutive shows on 19, 21, 23, 25, 27, 28 and 30 March 2025 with Las Mujeres Ya No Lloran World Tour, making her the first act to ever schedule seven dates in a single tour at the stadium.
-She then scheduled five more concerts on 26, 27, 29, 30 August and 18 September of the same year, totalling a twelve-show residency.
+She then scheduled six more concerts on 26, 27, 29, 30 August and 18 September of the same year, and on 27 February, totalling a thirteen-show residency.
+Puerto Rican rapper Bad Bunny performed at the venue during his Debí Tirar Más Fotos World Tour on 10, 11, 12, 15, 16, 19, 20 and 21 December 2025, becoming the first act to schedule eight consecutive shows.

 Music festivals

 The stadium is the host of Vive Latino, an annual multi-day rock music festival.
 It is one of the most important rock en español music festivals in the world, featuring a great variety of Mexican, Latin and Spanish groups of many genres, including performances of bands like Café Tacuba, Los Fabulosos Cadillacs, Gustavo Cerati, Ozomatli, Sepultura, Ska-P, and non-Spanish speaking bands like The Wailers, Jane's Addiction, Deftones, The Chemical Brothers, and The Mars Volta.
 The festival has also hosted many Lucha Libre AAA Worldwide pro wrestling events as well.

-The venue was the host of The World is a Vampire music festival on March 4, 2023 which was included performances by The Smashing Pumpkins, Interpol, Peter Hook and the Light, Turnstile, Chelsea Wolfe, Margaritas Podridas, Ekkstacy, El Shirota, Deafhaven, In the Valley Below, and Acid Waves.
+The venue was the host of The World is a Vampire music festival on 4 March 2023 which was included performances by The Smashing Pumpkins, Interpol, Peter Hook and the Light, Turnstile, Chelsea Wolfe, Margaritas Podridas, Ekkstacy, El Shirota, Deafhaven, In the Valley Below, and Acid Waves.
 The festival also featured a supercard wrestling show featuring wrestlers from Lucha Libre AAA Worldwide and the National Wrestling Alliance (NWA).
 The show was taped and aired on YouTube.